Basic syntax¶

 Spaces do not have meaning but new lines do.
 Several programming languages like Python use indentation level (spaces) to know the parsing meaning of expressions.
 In Pyrope, spaces do not have meaning, and newlines combined with the first token after newline is enough to decide the end of statement.

-By looking at the first character after a new line, it is possible to know if the rest of the line belongs to the previous statement or it is a new statement.
+By looking at the first character after a new line and the last one the previous line, it is possible to know if the rest of the line belongs to the previous statement or it is a new statement.

 If the line starts with an alphanumeric ([a-z0-9]